-- Patients dialysing at home includes nocturnal and conventional HD; and automated and continuous ambulatory PD. - Incident patients proportion of patients at six months after starting dialysis. - Prevalent patients proportion of total dialysis population. - Numerator (incidence): number patients that have attempted at least one month of home dialysis within six months of starting dialysis. - Denominator (incidence): all new planned patients who have started dialysis (in that particular month only) six months previous. - Numerator (prevalence): number of patients on home dialysis. - Denominator (prevalence): all new planned patients who have started dialysis. - Inclusion: patients who have successfully been on home dialysis during any of the six months - Exclusion: patients who are in home training units.
+- Patients dialysing at home includes nocturnal and conventional HD, and automated and continuous ambulatory PD. - Prevalent patients proportion of total dialysis population. - Numerator (prevalence): number of patients on home dialysis. - Denominator (prevalence): all new planned patients who have started dialysis. - Inclusion: patients who have successfully been on home dialysis during any of the six months - Exclusion: patients who are in home training units.